jonsmock/jonsmock.github.com/_posts/2016-12-11-first-speaking-experience.md

 a ton of new friends, met up with old friends, and filled my small notebook with crazy ideas and board game references.

-Immediately after my plane landed I got on the conference Slack and hooked up with someone on my same plane.
+Immediately after my plane landed, I got on the conference Slack and hooked up with someone on my same plane.
 We met up and walked to the bus, where we met yet another Conj'er.
 Of the two, one had literally just started programming months before and the other had been doing high frequency trading and other stuff